raymond-lee093/miniproject1RaymondLee/README.md

 ## Help

-It is best to be in a virtual environment in PyCharm after you clone repository and before you pip install the requirements.txt.
+It is best to be in a local virtual environment in PyCharm after you clone repository and before you pip install the requirements.txt.
 Complete that before you run the main.py file.

 ## Authors